iqrasarwar/MobileComputing_GithubTutorial/README.md

 # MobileComputing
-A Beginers Tutorial Of GitHub
+A Beginers Tutorial Of GitHub <br />
 This site is published at: https://iqrasarwar.github.io/MobileComputing_GithubTutorial/GitHubTutorial/webslides-latest/myDesign.html
 It covers a bird's eyeView of following:
 - Introduction